abhinaya-aryal/nvim_config/README.md

 - and other required dependencies plugins for these...

 ## KeyBindings
 Most of the keybindings are set up with the `<leader>` i.e. `<space>` key prefix so that which-key plugin can help us to find the desired key shortcuts.
 The benefit is beginner do not need to remember key shortcuts.
 When, you are in normal mode, pressing `<space>` once will open up a which-key menu.
+And pressing `<space>w` will show the some builtin shortcuts that are available in normal mode.

+By adding `<space>` prefix, we are increasing the keys to be pressed to trigger the events.
+So, you can set the keymaps according to your comfort.

-All the configured custom keymap are listed below:-
+All the configured custom keymap are listed below (Note: Builtin shortcuts of vim and neovim are not included here):-

+- `<Ctrl-h>` - Move focus to the left window of current window
+- `<Ctrl-j>` - Move focus to the below window of current
+- `<Ctrl-k>` - Move focus to the top window of current
+- `<Ctrl-l>` - Move focus to the right window of current

+- `<Ctrl-up>` - Resize current window by decreasing its top value
+- `<Ctrl-down>` - Resize current window by increasing its bottom value
+- `<Ctrl-left>` - Resize current window by decreasing itsleft value
+- `<Ctrl-right>` - Resize current window by increasing its right value

+- `<Shift-l>` - Navigate to the next buffer of current buffer
+- `<Shift-h>` - Navigate to previous buffer of current buffer

+- `<Ctrl-c>` - Copy whole file content to clipboard
+- `p` - Paste in visual mode

+- `nn` - Enter normal mode from insert and visual mode

+- `<` - Indent left in visual mode
+- `>` - Indent right in visual mode

+- `<Alt-j>` - Move current line down in normal, insert and visual mode.
+- `<Alt-k>` - Move current line up in normal, insert and visual mode.

+- `<Space>u` - Write the current buffer to disk if there is any change to the file i.e. save the file.
+- `<Space>q` - Write the current buffer to disk and close it.

 - Tricky one, for fastwrap provided by nvim-autopairs
 ```
 | Before      | Input                | After       |